scottpeterson/pnwquizzing/docs/district_governance/SOPs.md

 If 5 quizzers do not meet the quoting requirement in a given quiz year, the the remaining members of the team will comprise of the top-placing individuals who did not meet the requirement.

 The head coach has latitude for setting practice requirements.
 Any dispute shall be decided by the Board of Directors.

+### Fees

+The following are the fees associated with quiz meet attendance:

+- There is a fee of $20 per quizzer per meet for every regular District Meet and District Championships.
+- There is a fee of $100 per quizzer to attend the Great West Invitational.
+- There is a fee of $150 per quizzer to attend Internationals.

+For clarification:

+- There are no team fees.
+- There are no fees for the Scramble Meet.

+In addition:

+- All fees are waived for ministries in their first year of PNW Quizzing participation.